A Brighter Smile

 It will also not be effective for any discoloration caused by extreme plaque buildup or an oral disease.
 Furthermore, whitening systems only work on natural tooth enamel and will therefore be ineffective on existing fillings or crowns.
 It is crucial that you consult with your dentist Dr. Elejabarrieta prior to making the decision to whiten your teeth.

-If you are ready to embark on the road to a bright and shining smile with teeth whitening in Miami, FL, please contact the experts from Artistic Smiles today.
+If you are ready to embark on the road to a bright and shining smile with teeth whitening, please contact the Miami dental experts from Artistic Smiles today.